daveKontro/create-epic-graphql-server/README.md

 Having a preconfigured server will jump-start your project so you never have to begin from scratch.

-Use GraphQL to unify you data into a single API.
+Use GraphQL to unify your data into a single API.
 Take advantage of the powerful, intuitive GraphQL query language.

 Interact with this project template live [here](https://www.createepicgraphqlserver.com/).